Brighton Heights (Pittsburgh): Places of interest

-Brighton Heights Citizens Federation (BHCF) is a volunteer-led community organization that emerged in 1967 to improve the neighborhood and quality of life for its residents.
+Brighton Heights Citizens Federation (BHCF) is a volunteer-led community organization formed in 1967 to improve the neighborhood and quality of life for its residents.
 The BHCF committees host annual events like The Memorial Day Tribute, Bright the Night, The Halloween Parade, and The House Tour.
 BHCF also maintains about a dozen community flower gardens, and hosts 2 community clean up events per year.
 Regular public meetings are held to encourage event and committee participation and public safety initiatives.

 Transportation

-Brighton Heights is within the city of Pittsburgh, and is in "zone 1" of the public transit system.
-Bus lines serving Brighton Heights include the 13, 14, 16, and 17.
+Brighton Heights is served by Pittsburgh Regional Transit routes 13 Bellevue, 16 Brighton, and 17 Shadeland.

 City Steps

 The Brighton Heights neighborhood has 11 distinct flights of city steps - all of which are open and in a safe condition.
 In Brighton Heights, the Steps of Pittsburgh quickly connect pedestrians to public transportation and provide an easy way to travel through the neighborhood.